HEEM86/Theclickgame/README.md

 Fruit Game built with React.

-Player click images, can't click the same image.
+The Player clicks images, can't click the same image.
 There are 12 images total.
 This game takes strategy and good memory to win.

-If you picked the same card the score will reset to zero
+If you picked the same card the score will reset to zero.
+GOOD LUCK!

 Other Technologies used:

 - JavaScript
 - HTML
 - CSS

 ## Challenges